 Search intent is understanding the meaning behind searches, why people search the way they do, and how to capture this traffic to your blog from Google.

-But before we go over that, we have to think about what is a blog.
+But before we go over that, we have to think about what a blog is.
 And why are we capturing this traffic from Google specifically?

 When I think back to what blogging was when it first started, or even 15 years ago, compared to what it is today, it’s a lot different.